 Ken Myers picked up on this distortion of tolerance when he offered reflection on A. J. Conyers’s book, The Long Truce: How Toleration Made the World Safe for Power and Profit.

-Conyers suggested that, “The modern version of toleration is all about power—the power of individuals to be free from interference and the power of governments to guarantee individual autonomy by stripping all other sources of authority.
+“The modern version of toleration is all about power—the power of individuals to be free from interference and the power of governments to guarantee individual autonomy by stripping all other sources of authority.
 Tolerance (as a modern doctrine) has little to do with the survival of minority groups and everything to do with the centralizing of power.
 Tolerance is not so much a virtue as a strategy.
 What happens to a society when the strategy of tolerance has been practiced for so long that no truths are any longer self-evident?”
+(A. J. Conyers).

 We need to reeducate people on the true virtue of tolerance.
 Tolerance, as a virtue, can only function in contexts of actual disagreement.
 The virtue is unnecessary to those who surrender or minimize their differences.